Cute animals, not so cute problems or how citizen science can save baby seals

 For those of us living near Lake Saimaa, one of the best ways to get involved is by volunteering.
 Local conservation projects always need help building snowbanks, monitoring seal behavior, and protecting their habitats.
 It’s a great way to directly contribute to the seals’ survival while learning about local conservation efforts.
 Feel free to connect with Jari for more information or check their website https://www.metsa.fi/luonto-ja-kulttuuriperinto/lajien-suojelu/saimaannorppa/

 As I left the event, I kept thinking about how saving the Saimaa seal is truly a team effort, just like any other sustainability challenge.
 Sustainability problems requires people with different skills working together.
+Citizen science is the perfect example of how diverse communities — from students and educators to international participants — can collaborate and make an impact.
+Through citizen science, we have the tools to address not-so-cute problems with creativity, compassion, and teamwork.
 Who knows, maybe our own students and teachers of XAMK could be part of the solution?

 Written by Daria Chekalskaia, production assistant at XAMK and environmental engineering Alumni from XAMK.

-- Cute animals, not so cute problems - 1st November 2024
+- Cute animals, not so cute problems or how citizen science can save baby seals - 1st November 2024

 - Inhale-exhale: beat the autumn blues - 18th October 2024